ArielTriana/dev-free/README.md

 ### Installing

 Once the code is downloaded you need to install a set of dependencies to run some scripts.
 Go to the folder of the programming language you want and install the dependencies that are in the requirements.txt

+## Contributing

+Feel free to contribute new scripts, fix bugs, or add new sites to existing scripts.